gagandeepahuja09/tech_articles/ml_basics/cnn/cnn.md

 # Padding
 * If we use a 3 * 3 filter, the size of the image gets reduced by an amount of 2.
 * (**Question: why do we need an overlap and need to go through a single cell or pixel multiple times?**)
+    * Is it for gradient descent / back propagation?
 * *Why do we need padding?*
     * If we use many such layers in a neural network, it is possible that the final size of the *image gets reduced* by so much that we might loose the valuable information.
     * The corner pixel are not getting exposed multiple times by the filter.